Adventure-based Activities FAQs

 What can I do to make it safe? (control measure)

-You can also refer to the Activity Manual for activity specific information.
+You can also refer to the Activities Manual for activity specific information.

-When do I need to complete an OUT.01 form?
+When do I need to complete a Camp/Adventure-based/Event Notification Application?

-An OUT.01 (Camp/Adventure-based/Event Notification Application) is required when the activity you are undertaking:
+A Camp/Adventure-based/Event Notification Application (OUT.01) is required when the activity you are undertaking:

 - requires a qualified Activity Instructor; and